Annotated Bibliography

 A "listicle": 33 facts about the keyboard.
 Topics: hardware configuration, the keyboard matrix, using Kernal routines to read the keyboard, the keyboard buffer, interrupts, and cleaning.

-Dr. Myles L. Skinner is the “curator” of the CBM 8-Bit Magazine Index.
+Compiled by Dr. Myles L. Skinner, “curator” of the Commodore 8-Bit Magazine Index.